mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

     [Section 7.4.17](https://mojaloop.io/mojaloop-specification/documents/API%20Definition%20v1.0.html#7317-ilpcondition) of the Interoperability API specification<sub>[1](https://mojaloop.io/mojaloop-specification/documents/API%20Definition%20v1.0.html)</sup>.)
 It should be spelt “principal.”

 2. INTERCHANGE_FEE.
-This designates fees paid between participants in the system.
+This designates fees paid between participants in thereeadme system.
 (Not implemented)

 3. HUB_FEE.
 This designates fees paid between participants and the scheme.
 (Not